Unbased rational homotopy theory: a Lie algebra approach: Analogues of the Chevalley-Eilenberg and Harrison complexes

-Clearly $f^*_+$ can be extended to a graded Lie algebra morphism $f^*_+:\hatL (B)\to\hatL (A)$, denoted the same by an abuse of notation.
-Additionally, notice that it is possible to consider $f^*_k$ as a degree $-1$ element of $\hatL (A)$.
+Clearly the dual morphism $f^*_+$ can be extended to a graded Lie algebra morphism $f^*_+\colon \hatL (B)\to\hatL (A)$, denoted the same by an abuse of notation.
+Additionally, notice that it is possible to consider the dual morphism $f^*_k$ as a degree $-1$ element of $\hatL (A)$.
 With these observations in mind the following proposition is made.